hariv3114/Spring_Basic/README.md

 # Spring_Basic
-A repo for testing very basic to intermediate level features  spring applications.
+A repo for testing very basic to intermediate level features of spring applications.

 Features Tested:
 ----------------